-A half hour Private Eye TV show from 1958 that ran for three years, updating the Hardboiled Detective ideals of the 1930's with 1950's notions of jazz cool.
+A Private Eye TV show created by Blake Edwards that ran from 1958–61, updating the Hardboiled Detective ideals of the 1930s with 1950s notions of jazz cool.
 It featured the crime-solving skills of the title character (Craig Stevens), who got equal portions of help and hindrance from Lieutenant Jacoby.
 He hung out in a nightclub where his girlfriend was the singer; the owner often provided tips and clues to the crime.

 - Action Prologue: The episode's crime to be solved would take place before the opening credits.